A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Conclusion

 The resulting model produces calibrated, uncertainty-aware probabilities that reflect both estimated capability and its associated variability.
 More broadly, the framework highlights the distinction between unconstrained predictive modeling and structured decision-oriented modeling in finite-sample capability analysis.
 Conceptually, capability evaluation is interpreted as a signal-to-noise problem, embedding classical indices such as $C_{pk}$ within a probabilistic framework for risk-aware and adaptive decisions.
 In practice, the approach supports incremental deployment, where simple linear models provide strong baselines and more expressive models can be introduced as data scale increases.

 Several limitations remain.
 The statistical baseline relies on asymptotic approximations and may degrade under small samples or strong non-normality.
 In the empirical study, both hard and soft supervision signals are constructed from dimension-level statistical summaries consistent with the underlying capability-based decision structure, and the resulting probabilities are therefore best interpreted as calibrated decision-risk estimates under finite-sample uncertainty, aligning with the objective of the proposed framework.
 In addition, models trained on historical labels may inherit legacy decision biases.

+The current framework models capability decisions at the dimension level and does not explicitly account for dependence structures across correlated dimensions or multistage manufacturing processes.
 Future work includes broader calibration baselines, extension to non-normal and multivariate settings, and tighter integration with decision-theoretic optimization, as well as the development of fully leakage-free protocols (e.g., split-sample or bootstrap-out constructions).

-More broadly, the proposed framework highlights that capability approval under finite samples is inherently a probabilistic decision problem, where uncertainty-aware calibration is more critical than deterministic classification accuracy, suggesting a general paradigm for integrating statistical estimation uncertainty into machine learning–based decision systems beyond manufacturing quality control.
+More broadly, the proposed framework suggests that capability approval can be treated not only as a statistical estimation task, but also as a data-driven manufacturing decision-support problem.
+This perspective may provide useful insight for broader uncertainty-aware quality decision problems beyond process capability analysis.